anhdat/ADTiledMapSlicer/README.md

 ## Usage

-Use ADTiledMapSlicer to prepare images for ARTiledImage at https://github.com/dblock/ARTiledImageView or NAMapTiledView in NAMapKit at https://github.com/neilang/NAMapKit
+Use ADTiledMapSlicer to prepare images for [ARTiledImage](https://github.com/dblock/ARTiledImageView) or [NAMapTiledView in NAMapKit](https://github.com/neilang/NAMapKit)

 Just copy or use cocoapod the import ADTiledMapSlicer.h to start using the convenient function.

-Any pull requests is welcome.
+Any pull request is welcome.

 ## Requirements